10 Home Remedies to Get Rid of Lice Permanently at Home

-You can mix any of them in your regular oil and apply it on your hair at night.
+You can mix any of them in your regular oil and apply it to your hair at night.
 Leave it overnight.
-Comb your hairs with a fine comb and wash with any anti-lice shampoo at morning.
+Comb your hairs with a fine comb and wash with any anti-lice shampoo in the morning.

 4. Anti-Lice Hair Pack:

 Mixing Olive oil, coconut oil, egg, and honey together and creating a hair mask does wonders for the hair’s health.
 Along with making the hair shiny, long, and strong, it is capable of cleaning the scalp and removing lice and nits.

 Putting mouthwash, such as Listerine, in the hair and letting it sit for 2-3 hours can kill lice as mouthwashes have Thymol and eucalyptus.
 Thymol and eucalyptus suffocate and kill these pests.

 Put Vinegar on lice-infested hair and leave it on for 30-60 minutes.
 Vinegar not only makes the hair smooth and silky but also removes lice.
 The acetic acid present in vinegar helps in the detachment of the nit from the hair strand.
 So, it becomes easier to brush out lice and their eggs from the hair using a narrow-toothed comb.

 Directly applying Benzoyl alcohol solution to the hair and leaving it on for about 10 minutes also helps to get rid of lice.
 Benzyl alcohol is a pediculicide and kills lice by asphyxiating them.

 Mix baking soda with conditioner to create a paste.
 Apply this paste to the hair and scalp.
 Baking soda relieves itchiness and this mixture disturbs the normal respiratory system of the organism, thereby, killing them.